 Can bust open logs (or dig in the soil-last resort better to use a digging stick so as not to damage your blade!) looking for grubs/insect larvae to eat.

-I had food no sense in killing it but you have to know how to find your food if necessary!
+Cicada larvae.
+In this instance I put it back as these things live for about 17 years!
+I had food no sense in killing it but you have to know how to find your food if necessary! |

-The blade of this knife is very very strong
+The blade of this knife is very very strong.

 Non aggressive looking carrying system (you can't see there is a knife in the sheath)